 Dr. Paul Thornock

 For sixteen years, Thornock was Cathedral Director of Music and Diocesan Music Consultant for Saint Joseph Cathedral in the Catholic Diocese of Columbus, Ohio.
-He conducted the semi-professional Cathedral Choir, the fully professional Cathedral Schola, and worked as Artistic Director of the Cathedral Concerts series.
-He released two choral CD recordings from the Cathedral, and was responsible for commissioning the Cathedral’s Paul Fritts and Co. organ.
-In addition to his cathedral responsibilities, he served on the faculty at Capital University Conservatory of Mu-sic and Trinity Lutheran Seminary teaching organ literature.
-Most recently, Dr. Thornock Director of Music at St. James Cathedral in Seattle and taught organ at the University of Puget Sound.
+He released two choral CD recordings from the Cathedral and was responsible for commissioning the Cathedral’s Paul Fritts and Co. organ.
+In addition to his cathedral responsibilities, he served on the faculty at Capital University Conservatory of Music and Trinity Lutheran Seminary teaching organ literature.
+More recently, Dr. Thornock was Director of Music at St. James Cathedral in Seattle and taught organ at the University of Puget Sound.

 Dr. Thornock has performed for regional conventions of the American Guild of Organists, the Conference of Roman Catholic Cathedral Musicians, the national convention of the Organ Historical Society, the American Institute of OrganBuilders, and has been heard as both an organist and conductor on the nationally syndicated radio programs Pipedreams and With Heart and Voice and was a first-place winner in the Strader Organ Playing Competition.
 In 2012, Thornock was awarded a grant from the Tangeman Sacred Music Center to record four organs by Paul Fritts and Co., chronicling the firm’s evolution over four decades.